isabella232/apprenda-apigee-integration/README.md

 ## Add Authentication Plugin

 Now in order to get our desired authenticated calls from Apigee we will need to upload the external authentication plugin.
-You can find both the [compiled archive](https://github.com/apprenda/apprenda-apigee-integration/blob/master/ExternalAuthentication.PlugIn/ExternalAuthPlugin.zip) and the source code for this plugin in the repo.
+You can find both the [compiled archive (ExternalAuthPlugin.zip)](https://github.com/apprenda/apprenda-apigee-integration/releases) and the source code for this plugin in the repo.

 To upload the plugin, go to the SOC and under the "Security" tab, select "Service Authentication".
-You should see a page similar to below:
+You should see a page similar to below (The instructions are for the 9.0 release of Apprenda.
+Some of the SOC portal options may be different for older versions of Apprenda):

 ![](images/tutorial_5.PNG )

 Click on "Enable External Authentication".
 A box will pop up for you to configure your plugin.
-First select the file provided in the repo for the external auth plugin, found [here](https://github.com/apprenda/apprenda-apigee-integration/blob/master/ExternalAuthentication.PlugIn/ExternalAuthPlugin.zip).
+First select the file provided in the repo for the external auth plugin, found [here](https://github.com/apprenda/apprenda-apigee-integration/releases).
 Now in the HTTP-HEADERS text box you must enter a comma separated list of the headers which are expected by the plugin.
 In our case these are "Authorization" and "ApigeeHost" as these are the headers which the Apigee proxy you will configure next will supply when you make an API call through it.
+The headers offer a way for the API management tool, Apigee in this case, to provide metadata to the external authentication plugin.
+Apprenda will pass the data from the headers to the plugin on authentication calls.

 ![](images/tutorial_6.PNG )